Bread2002/PYNQ_BLADEI/README.md

 > If you are on an **ARMv7 (32-bit)** board (e.g., PYNQ-Z1/Z2), *begin at Step 1*.
 Since you cannot train on the board, you must import the archive.

-1. Import the Archive to your PYNQ board via Jupyter Notebook
+1. Import the Archive to your PYNQ board via Jupyter Notebook or SSH/SFTP

 2. Decompress the Archive:
     ```bash